MyPortugalHoliday.com

 Santuário de Nossa Senhora da Nazaré

-The Santuário de Nossa Senhora da Nazaré is a significant religious landmark that has dominated the Sítio district since the 14th century.
-The sanctuary was built to house a sacred, dark wooden statue of the Virgin Mary, known as the Black Madonna.
-This figure is believed to have been carved by Saint Joseph and brought to the region in the 4th century.
-Historically, it has attracted high-profile figures, including explorer Vasco da Gama and King Dom João I, who funded a major reconstruction of the site in 1377.
+The Santuário de Nossa Senhora da Nazaré has dominated the Sítio district since the 14th century and remains the most significant religious landmark in the town.
+It was built to house a sacred, dark wooden statue of the Virgin Mary, known as the Black Madonna.
+The figure is believed to have been carved by Saint Joseph and brought to the region in the 4th century.
+Over the centuries, the sanctuary has attracted high-profile figures, including the explorer Vasco da Gama and King Dom João I, who funded a major reconstruction of the site in 1377.

-Inside the sanctuary, visitors find a space filled with ornate gilded woodwork and religious artifacts that reflect centuries of devotion.
+Inside, you will find a space filled with ornate gilded woodwork and religious artefacts that reflect centuries of devotion.
 The interior is particularly noted for its extensive tilework, featuring thousands of Dutch azulejos by Willem van der Kloet.
-For generations, the site has been a major pilgrimage destination, drawing visitors from across the country.
-It remains a central part of local identity, as evidenced by the numerous offerings left by sailors who survived the dangers of the Atlantic.
+For generations, the sanctuary has been one of Portugal's great pilgrimage destinations, and it remains a central part of local identity.
+You will see this in the numerous offerings left by sailors who survived the dangers of the Atlantic, displayed around the interior.

 Santuário de Nossa Senhora da Nazaré church Sítio